Network throughput is the amount of data that is transmitted through a given network medium over a given amount of time.

 With an idea of what throughput is and what affects it, we’ll now talk about things that can be done to improve throughput.
 Again, there’s no one-size-fits-all answer; it’s important to understand the cause of your throughput problems to effectively address them.
 Below are some common methods employed to improve throughput.

-- Eliminate bottlenecks – Network bottlenecks are points on a network that cause traffic to slow down.
-For example, if you update your entire network to 1 Gpbs speeds, an old server with a 10 Mbps network interface may create a bottleneck.
+- Eliminate bottlenecks – Network bottlenecks are points on a network that causes traffic to slow down.
+For example, if you update your entire network to 1 Gpbs speed, an old server with a 10 Mbps network interface may create a bottleneck.

 - Adjust MTU – Adjusting MTU (Maximum Transmission Unit) sizes on a router can lead to improved throughput.
 For example, larger MTUs can minimize overhead and increase throughput.
 For more, check out this NetGear article designed to help you optimize the MTU size on a router.